Byzanlink/aa-sdk/README.md

 Byzanlink AA is a fully open source SDK which let's dapp developers easily get building with Account Abstraction.

 The SDK makes it incredibly easy to get up and running with Account Abstraction.
-From social logins to transaction batching, using an Etherspot smart wallet can give your dapp a web2 like interface to ensure the user has a seamless experience.
+From social logins to transaction batching, using an Byzanlink smart wallet can give your dapp a web2 like interface to ensure the user has a seamless experience.

 ## ⚙ Get started